mrsimpson/ical-interceptor/README.md

 ## Run it locally

 Get a local installation of OpenFaaS.
-If you've got a docker host running on your machine, it is super simple thanks to k3d and k3sup - check the [OpenFaaS workshop](for very detailed instructions) on how to get things running.
+If you've got a docker host running on your machine, it is super simple thanks to k3d and k3sup - check the [OpenFaaS workshop for very detailed instructions](https://github.com/openfaas/workshop) on how to get things running.
 No worries, you'll need not more than ten minutes (depending on your internet connection 😉)

 Afterwards, there's a one-liner to deploy locally: